StefanKern/kernpro/libs/wordcloud/README.md

 ## Limitations

 - Maximum recommended word count: **90**.
-More words may reduce readability and placement success.
+More can reduce readability and placement success.
+- Words that cannot be placed within the fixed area are skipped (no adaptive scaling / retries).
-- Only supports browser environments (no server-side rendering).
+- Only supports browser environments (no server-side rendering output).

 ## Example